aryarawal/openmrs-module-patientmatching/README.md

-openmrs-module-patientmatching
+OpenMRS-module-patientmatching
 ==============================

-Patient matching is a specific application, in which we try to identify records that belong to the same patient among different data sources.
-These sources can range from patient data collected at different hospitals to external information from governmental institutions, such as death master file etc.
+Patient matching is a specific application in which we try to identify records that belong to the same patient among different data sources.
+These sources can range from patient data collected at different hospitals, to external information from governmental institutions, such as death master file etc.

 What The Module Does
 ====================